ogaml/ogaml.github.io/_modules/ogamlcore/keycode.md

 abstract: keycodes for the keyboard
 ---

-This module consists of only one type.
+This module consists of only one type listing all keys that can be triggered by the user in an ogaml program.

 {% capture listing %}
 type t
 {% endcapture %}
 {% include values_reset.html %}
 {% capture desc %}
 Used when an unrecognized key is triggered.
 You don't usually need to listen on it.
 {% endcapture %}
 {% include add_value.html value="Unknown" desc=desc %}
 {% include add_value.html value="A" %}